aktugchelekche/Project_Team_2/README.md

 ## Summary of Project

-We started with datasets that were comprised of 2000 rows and 18 columns.
+The team started with datasets that were comprised of 2000 rows and 18 columns.
 Most columns , such as danceability, liveness, tempo, and song duration were already in integer format and did not need any feature engineering.
 Some columns did have to be encoded., such as : Explicit had to be converted to numeric , popularity converted to categorical, and genre needed to be encoded.

 ### Description of how data was split into training and testing sets: